Solution Validation

 We can source good recipes3927

-Test #1: Will people cook our recipes? (highest score = most important to validate)
+Test #1: will people cook our recipes?
+Highest score, so most important to validate.

 Solution Validation Methods